Last updated September 5, 2022.

 One of the most common causes of chronic insomnia is an underlying health condition.

-Insomnia is an unfortunate side effect of many physical and mental health ailments including diabetes, chronic pain, depression, anxiety, heart disease, and neurological disorders.
-(66)
+Insomnia is an unfortunate side effect of many physical and mental health ailments, including diabetes, chronic pain, depression, anxiety, heart disease, and neurological disorders.

-Or you may have a genuine sleep disorder that warrants further investigation such as sleep apnea, restless leg syndrome, or narcolepsy.
+Or you may have a diagnosable sleep disorder, such as sleep apnea, restless leg syndrome, or narcolepsy, that warrants further investigation.

-This would be a good time to talk to her about any prescription medications you take as well.
+This would be a good time to talk to him about any prescription medications you take as well.

 Make sure you are taking the right dosage and consider any possible interactions.